nicokaiser/docker-koken/README.md

-# Docker container with Koken and Apache
+# Koken Docker Image

-The container provided by Koken uses nginx and php-fpm, but also provides its own MySQL instance.
+The image uses PHP 7.1 and Apache for deploying Koken in a Docker environment.
 This container is meant to be lightweight and extensible, uses the current PHP version and can be linked with an external MySQL/MariaDB instance.

 # How to use this image